-It must be noted the one scene in which Mrs. Small Talk and Mrs. Gossip are not physically together is when the townsmen convene together at night to hold a vigilante meeting but are ambushed by Yankee policemen.
-Instead of remaining trapped, Rhett Butler ushers the men into the brothel of his old friend Belle Watling, allowing them to have an alibi for their whereabouts.
-The men return home posing as a group of happy but messy drunkards as they make their way inside the Wilkes’ house.
+It must be noted the one scene in which Mrs. Small Talk and Mrs. Gossip are not physically together is when the townsmen convene at night to hold a vigilante meeting but are ambushed.
+Rather than the men being arrested and possibly executed for their subversive actions by Yankee police, Rhett Butler ushers them into the brothel of his old friend Belle Watling, allowing them to have an alibi for their whereabouts.
+The men return home posing as a group of happy but messy drunkards as they make their way to the Wilkes’ house.
 Once inside, it’s only then revealed that Ashley isn’t inebriated but has been shot and bleeding badly.
 As Doctor Meade searches for make shift instruments to stop Ashley’s profuse bleeding, Mrs. Meade pulls her husband aside and practically salivating with anticipation, demands he provide gossipy details about the brothel’s interior:

 “Were you really there?
 What did it look like?
 Does she have cut-glass chandeliers, plush curtains and dozens of mirrors?”